 If you keep saying I can't remember, well guess what, your subconscious goes, "OK, can't remember", and it goes off to lunch and stops trying to remember.
 End of story.
 On the other hand, if you say "Let me see, what is it?" it will stay "on duty" until it finds the memory you're asking for.

 Leaving The Door Open For Solutions

 In the same way, if you're searching for the solution to a problem, if you say to yourself "I don't know what to do", there again you've closed the door to the answer coming through.
 Saying "I am able to find the answer" or "What is the answer?" opens the gate wide for the answers to come to you.

 We can replace those dead-end thoughts and statements with some that leave the door open for solutions.
 "I think I am able to discover the answer, therefore I am able to discover the answer."
 "I think I am capable of finding a solution, therefore I am capable of finding a solution."

-Changing the Nature of our Thoughts Changes the Nature of Our Life
+Changing the Nature of Our Life

 If there's one thing that can change our lives, it's to change the nature of our thoughts, of our beliefs.
 We are not powerless.
 We are powerful beyond measure.
 To quote Marianne Williamson in A Return to Love: